 Before you go hunting for unicorn 10x developers, it’s important to understand that they are almost as rare as the mythical beasts.
 You will probably find a lot of average developers and truth be told if you have a 10x developer on the team, they can greatly increase the productivity of the average programmers around them so it’s still worth looking for the one amplifier.

 The important thing to remember is to:

-- Find a developer who fits your needs.
+- Find a developer who fits your needs (You can start by checking out their open-source contributions).
 This means one who will be 10x both in the technological and managerial environment of your company.